-A. The Naabik'íyáti' Committee of the Navajo Nation Council, upon approval and recommendation of the Health, Education and Human Services Committee (Committee), hereby approves giving the Winslow Indian Health Care Center the revocable designation of "tribal organization" for a period of fifteen (15) years for the purposes of contracting with the United States Indian Health Service and to negotiate and enter into Title I, Indian Self-Determination Act (P.L.
+- A. The Health, Education and Human Services Committee of the Navajo Nation Council hereby approves and recommends to the Naabik'íyáti' Committee that the Winslow Indian Health Care Center be given the revocable designation of "tribal organization" for a period of fifteen (15) years, beginning October 1, 2020 and ending September 30, 2035, for the purposes of contracting with the United States Indian Health Service and to negotiate and enter into Title I, Indian Self-Determination Act (P.L.
 93-638, as amended) contracts and Title V Self Governance Compacts pursuant to the Indian Self-Determination Act (P.L.
-93-638, as amended) and subject to the continuing compliance with the Terms and Conditions as approved and adopted by the Health, Education and Human Services Committee attached hereto as Exhibit No. 3 and also as found at Exhibit B within Exhibit No. 2.
+93-638, as amended), subject to the Terms and Conditions as found attached at Exhibit B. - B. The recommendation of the Health, Education and Human Services Committee is contingent on there being no changes to the Terms and Conditions as found at Exhibit B without the approval of the Health, Education and Human Services Committee.

-I, hereby, certify that the foregoing resolution was duly considered by the Naabik'íyáti' Committee of the 23rd Navajo Nation Council at a duly called meeting in Window Rock, Navajo Nation (Arizona), at which a quorum was present and that the same was passed by a vote of 09 in Favor, and 00 Opposed, on this 27th day of December 2018.
+I, hereby, certify that the following resolution was duly considered by the Health, Education and Human Services Committee of the 23rd Navajo Nation Council at a duly called meeting at Window Rock, (Navajo Nation) Arizona, at which quorum was present and that same was passed by a vote of 2 in favor, 1 opposed, on this 17th day of December 2018.